SebastianK1999/JimmyNeuron/README.md

 ## Technologies

-1. Uses cmake, for meake it easier to compile
+1. Uses cmake, to meake it easier to compile
 2. This library needs SFML library to be placed in "src/" directory (at this moment) https://github.com/SFML/SFML